About Advanced Cluster Systems, Inc.

 Attention, Researchers and ISVs!
 Real-Time Interactive Supercomputing is Here!

 With SET, it is possible to develop with relative ease parallel applications that run on thousands of cores.
 It also provides an easy way to scale legacy codes.
 However, SET™ is much more than just an efficient, easy to use parallel programming tool.
-The SET framework provides SET-based HPC applications with real-time interactive supercomputing capabilities, being able to be interactively steered and controlled much like word processors or spreadsheet applications.
+The SET framework provides SET-based HPC applications with RTIM™ (Real-Time Interactive MPI) capabilities.
+RTIM™ opens the door to RTIS™ (Real-Time Interactive Supercomputing) applications (such as simulations that run on supercomputers), and which can be interactively steered, controlled and display results in real-time.
 In addition, the SET framework can create ad hoc supercomputer-like parallel computing machines out of collections of individual Mac and Linux computers usually found in SMB environments.
 These parallel computing machines can then run fully interactive SET-based HPC applications.
 The SET framework is also capable of utilizing local computing clusters or Cloud resources as well, when available.
+During tests, the SET™ framework worked fine on 8,000-cores of an IBM iDataPlex cluster.

 How is SET different from other solutions in the market?